• Skip to primary navigation

 What Equipment Should I Bring?

-Take water, especially if it’s a hot day.
-This is a short trail but there’s not much shade.
-I like to use the Rupumpack daypack, and for something a little higher-end, the Osprey daypack is good!
+Take water, especially if it's a hot day.
+This is a short trail but there's not much shade.
+I recommend carrying a daypack for water.

 Getting to the Trailhead